 On April 30, 2021, TFI International completed the acquisition of UPS Freight, the less-than-truckload (LTL) and dedicated truckload (TL) divisions of United Parcel Service, Inc. (NYSE: UPS).
 The LTL business representing approximately 90% of the acquired business operates independently under the new name of "TForce Freight".

 On June 1, 2021, TFI International acquired Procam International ("Procam").
-Based in Quebec, Procam provides bulk transportation services primarily in north eastern region.
+Based in Quebec, Procam provides bulk transportation services primarily in the north eastern region of Canada and the United States.